833M0L3/openwrtFirewall/README.md

 opkg install ipset
 ```

-Rules you have to add in /etc/config/firewall to first assign a group of ip addresses to a ``option name``, which you can later use to apply certain rules to them
+Rules you have to add in /etc/config/firewall to first assign a group of ip addresses to a ``option name``, which you can later use to apply certain rules to them.
+You can notice the ``loadfile``.
+It loads the list of ip addresses from a file, which makes it super easy to manage users.
 ```
 config ipset
         option name 'test'